CONTRIBUTED BY KANDY

 The weather seems to have changed from crisp mornings and breezy nights to just humid.
 If you live off-base, you probably have at least one Japanese Air Conditioner.
 Its bad enough learning how to read the Air Conditioner Remote, let alone maintaining your salvation from heat and humidity.

 I noticed that there were periods of time when the air flowing from one of our air conditioners smelled like a funky dishrag less than desirable.
 After some research and a little reassuring translation from family, I started my project.
-Here are the steps I took:
+Disclaimer, if this seems too intense of a mission just call this guy Heavenly A/C Cleaning.
+If you are up for the challenge here are the steps I took:

 First: Get yourself a can of Air Con Cleaning Spray.
 They can be found in DIY, grocery and department stores.
 The blue can is fragrance free.
 Green is fragrance of forest.
 And Pink is a new floral fragrance.
 I went with green.
 If you would like to see more photos of their products, click HERE.